 Select a backup policy from the drop-down list.

 If the default backup policy does not meet your needs, click Create Policy or Edit Policy to manage your backup policies.
-For more information about the parameters in a backup policy, see Policy center.
+For more information about the parameters in a backup policy, see Policy Center.

-On the Backup Jobs tab, if the Status of a backup job is Completed, the backup is successful.
+On the Backup jobs tab, if the Status of a backup job is Completed, the backup is successful.

 On the NAS Instance tab, click the

 icon next to the target NAS instance to view the backup records and the generated backup points in the Backup History section.
-You can then use these historical backup points to restore files from the on-premises NAS.
+You can use these historical backup points to restore files from the on-premises NAS.

 Browse and download backup files